eftekhari-alireza/shannon-tidal-explorer/README.md

 ### Tier 2 — deferred (not built)

-Tier 2 is the "make this publishable on the SEAI website" version.
-Bigger ambition, more code, hosted publicly.
-Items discussed but not built:

 - Side-by-side comparison of two turbine configs (or a difference map)
 - Multi-page app (separate methodology / about / glossary pages)